Ghazi Hamad: Statements since the 2023 Hamas–Israel war

 On 24 October 2023, while member of the decision-making Hamas Political Bureau, in an interview for the Lebanese Broadcasting Corporation (LBC), Hamad reiterated that Israel should be destroyed, and stated that Hamas should repeat the October 7 attacks, using its Hamas-given operational name: "We must teach Israel a lesson, and we will do it twice and three times.
 The al-Aqsa Deluge is just the first time."
+The LBC interview was quoted in many English languages media sources, and originally translated by MEMRI.
 He also claimed that Hamas did not intend to harm civilians, but there were "complications" on the ground.
 Hamad also said: "We are the victims of the occupation.
 Period.
 Therefore, nobody should blame us for the things we do.
 On 7 October, 10 October, one-millionth October, everything we do is justified."

 On 24 August 2024, Hamad said that the 7 October attacks successfully disrupted Arab–Israeli normalization and led to increased recognition of Palestinian statehood.
 Hamad also reiterated the group's refusal to recognize Israel, stating: "we will never accept anything less than the historical Palestine.
 We do not believe in a two-state solution.
 We will never recognize Israel, and [although] we might accept the creation of a Palestinian state or a Palestinian entity on the '67 borders with its capital as east Jerusalem, we would never recognize Israel."

-On 25 September 2025, in an interview for CNN, Hamad was asked whether Hamas shared some culpability for the high number of casualties in the war that escalated following Hamas’s attack on Israel.
+On 25 September 2025, in an interview for CNN, Hamad was asked whether Hamas shared some culpability for the high number of casualties in the war that escalated following Hamas's attack on Israel.
 He refused to take any responsibility for the events unfolding in Gaza and said: "I know the price (is) so high, but I’m asking again, what is the option?".
 Acoording to CNN: "Rather than taking responsibility for the role of the attack in triggering Israel’s devastating assault on Gaza, he made clear he believes the Palestinian cause has been boosted by Hamas’s attack".
 When shown videos of Gazans urging Hamas to give up power and protesting against the Hamas leadership, which resides in hotels while they suffer, Hamad refused to watch the video for more than a few seconds.
 He stated that he knew Gazans were suffering, but he blamed Israel for their disgruntlement.
 When asked why the Red Cross was not allowed to examine the hostages, he responded that the situation on the ground was "complicated".